anvilproject/anvil-portal/content/help/help.md

 description: "Contact us on the AnVIL Discourse or email our help desk."
 ---

 ## Getting Help With AnVIL

 ### Discourse/Help Desk

 To ask a question or provide feedback, please feel free to reach out to us on the [AnVIL Discourse](https://help.anvilproject.org/) or email our [help desk](mailto:help@lists.anvilproject.org).

+### AnVIL Training

+The AnVIL Project offers in-person training on a limited basis.
+Use the training request form to apply.

+<button-link href="https://docs.google.com/forms/d/1-PomtMVaabtw1HOc1kTDRx5uRw3_tSC1LgwsrxGJWjI/edit" target="_blank">Request AnVIL Training</button-link>

-## Getting Help with AnVIL Components and Tools
+### Getting Help with AnVIL Components and Tools

 Refer to the following table for help links for AnVIL platform components and tools.